 Gross Square Feet: approx. 60,176

-The Center for Design + Media (CD+M) will be a significant first step towards a larger scale transformation of the MassArt-Design campus.
-This effort has focused upon translating the college's priorities into a building program that will at once enhance the academic and collaborative environment of the Design and Media programs, while creating a sustainable new signature building on campus.
-The project calls for transforming underutilized space within the Gym building into flexible and collaborative program spaces where a new interdisciplinary Design and Media curriculum can evolve.
+The Center for Design + Media (CD+M) is a significant first step towards a larger scale transformation of the MassArt-Design campus.
+This effort focused upon translating the college's priorities into a building program that enhances the academic and collaborative environment of the Design and Media programs, while creating a sustainable new signature building on campus.
+The project called for transforming underutilized space within the Gym building into flexible and collaborative program spaces where a new interdisciplinary Design and Media curriculum can evolve.

-The CD+M project will create a new front door for the College and provide a transparent and luminous new identity for the institution on the Avenue of the Arts.
-A clear and memorable entry sequence for students, faculty and visitors will orient users to major campus spaces like the Pozen Center and Bakalar and Paine Galleries.
-The CD+M project will reinforce campus-wide internal connections as well as external connections with outside professional collaborators, adjacent institutions such as the colleges of the Fenway, the Isabella Gardner Museum and the Museum of Fine Arts.
+The CD+M project creates a new front door for the College and provides a transparent and luminous new identity for the institution on the Avenue of the Arts.
+A clear and memorable entry sequence for students, faculty and visitors orients users to major campus spaces like the Pozen Center and Bakalar and Paine Galleries.
+The CD+M project reinforces campus-wide internal connections as well as external connections with outside professional collaborators, adjacent institutions such as the colleges of the Fenway, the Isabella Gardner Museum and the Museum of Fine Arts.

 The project was procured using CM-at-risk with a twelve-month design period.
-Construction is anticipated to take two years on the primary scope, with phased implementation involving the re-use of the gymnasium shell, improvements in the Tower Building base and connections to the South and North Buildings and conversion of the space used for during construction for the Wood Shop to Studio Space.
+Construction was completed in January 2016 on the primary scope, with phased implementation involving the re-use of the gymnasium shell, improvements in the Tower Building base and connections to the South and North Buildings and conversion of the space used for during construction for the Wood Shop to Studio Space.
 Phase II achieved substantial completion on May 31, 2016 and this space was utilized by the college for the Fall 2016 semester.

 - Net Occupiable Building Area: 38,934 assignable square feet